Gifted Girls Only - Off the Deep End

-“Do what we do best,” Theresa said.
-“Did you guys notice if the Bachman’s apartment was taped off?”
+“What we do best,” Theresa said.
+“Did you guys notice if they taped off the Bachman’s apartment?”

 “No, but the cops are still there,” I said.

-“When they leave, I’ll get in the apartment and look for something incriminating that the cops might have missed.”
+“When they leave, I’ll get inside their apartment and look for something incriminating that the cops might have missed.”

-“I’ll have another go at Hailey,” Allison said, “but first you take a peek at her future, Emi.”
+“I’ll have another go at Hailey,” Allison said, “but first peek into her future, Emi.”

 From the pool deck, we watched the knot of police cars slowly untangle.
 Two squad cars left, then another, and then the unmarked vehicle.
 Only one squad car remained.

 “I wonder why they left a car,” Theresa mused.